 "Some people have questioned whether providing early ART to all who need it would be feasible in resource-limited countries," adds Kenneth Freedberg, MD, MSc, director of the MGH Medical Practice Evaluation Center and professor of Medicine at Harvard Medical School.
 "We've shown that in countries like South Africa, where it actually saves money in the short-term, the answer is 'yes.'
 We believe that continued international public and private partnerships can make this true in other countries as well.
 With this kind of investment, we foresee dramatic decreases in infections and illness that could save millions of lives over the next decade."

-Explore further: New HPTN 052 study results reveal additional benefits of early HIV treatment
+Explore further: Expanded analysis of HPTN 052 study results show cost-effectiveness of early treatment of HIV